hello-nau/Kindle-Publishing-Service-amzn/DESIGN_DOCUMENT.md

 with an AWS load balancer.
 This forwards the requests to ECS, which connects to a persistent data store for catalog and publishing information Responses then flow bck to the Kindle Publishing Client.*

-## Kindle Publishing Service API Implementation Notes

-### General

-* We’ve created a starter service package with an implementation of the `GetBook` operation.
-This comes along with a `CatalogDao` that communicates with the `CatalogItemVersions` table, as well as a `RecommendationServiceClient` that communicates with the `RecommendationService`.
-* We’ve provided a `PublishingStatusDao` class with some methods that you’ll use to set the publishing status of a book publish request.
-We’ve also provided a DynamoDB model `PublishingStatusItem` which is used by `PublishingStatusDao`.
-* Our team has also provided a `KindlePublishingUtils` class that helps with generating `bookIds`, `publishingRecordIds`, and a publishing status message.
-It exposes the below methods:
-    * `String generateBookId()`
-    * `String generatePublishingRecordId()`
-    * `String generatePublishingStatusMessage(PublishingRecordStatus status)`
-* There is one initial custom exceptions created for the Kindle Publishing service that can be thrown (as noted below):
-    * `BookNotFoundException`

-Below are the endpoints required to provide the MLP business requirements.

 ### Kindle Catalog Versioning